dineshglb/EX3-Implementation-of-Tower-of-Hanoi/README.md

 ## Program:
 ```
 /*
-Program to find and display the priority of the operator in the given Postfix expression
+Program to implement Tower of Hanoi
 Developed by:
 RegisterNumber:
 */